xwmx/nb/README.md

 purpose syncing utility like Dropbox so notes can be edited in other apps on any device.

-`notes` is intended to be lightweight.
-Since notes files are normal text files stored in git, you can easily switch to any other tool or just manage your notes manually in your shell or file browser.

 #### Dependencies

 ##### Required